Branding

 Brand experience is how people encounter the brand across every touchpoint — website, social media, email, packaging, sales conversations, customer support.

 Startups conflate these constantly.
 They jump to identity (designing a logo) without doing the strategy work (deciding what the brand actually is).
-That’s like picking paint colors before the house has walls.
+That is like picking paint colors before the house has walls.

-Here’s the order that works.
-Not the order that feels most exciting.
-The order that avoids wasted money and produces a brand that actually holds up.
+Here is the sequence that works — not the one that feels most exciting, but the one that avoids wasted money and produces a brand that holds up.

 Phase 1: Positioning (Before Any Design — Cost: $0)

-Before you hire a designer, answer these questions in writing:
+Before hiring a designer, answer these questions in writing:

 Who specifically is your customer?
 Not “small businesses.”
 Which small businesses?
 In which industries?
 At what stage?
 With what problem?
 The more specific, the stronger your brand will be.

 What do you solve that nobody else solves the same way?
-If the answer is “we’re better” or “we’re cheaper,” your positioning is weak.
-Strong positioning identifies a specific gap or approach that competitors don’t occupy.
+If the answer is “we’re better” or “we’re cheaper,” the positioning is weak.
+Strong positioning identifies a specific gap or approach that competitors do not occupy.

 What is the one thing you want people to remember?
 Not three things.
 One.
 If someone spends 30 seconds on your website and leaves, what is the single takeaway?
 That clarity drives every brand decision that follows.